doroslava/Chocolate_ratings_analysis/README.md

-# Udacity_Assignment_1: Write a Data Science Blog Post
+# Chocolate ratings Analysis

-This is Assignment for Udacity Data Scientist Nanodegree.
+This is Assignment for Udacity Data Scientist Nanodegree: : Write a Data Science Blog Post

 To run the scipts you will need following libaries: